Byzantine Empire: 1204–1453: Palaiologos dynasty

-The diminished and weak Byzantine state only survived for another century through effective diplomacy and fortunately timed external events.
+The diminished Byzantine state survived for another century through diplomacy and favourable external developments.
 The Ottomans gradually subjugated Anatolia and simultaneously expanded into Europe from 1354, taking Philippopolis in 1363, Adrianopolis in 1369, and Thessalonica in 1387.
-Emperors were crowned and deposed at the whim of the Venetians, Genoese, and Ottomans.
+Dynastic struggles increasingly depended on Venetian, Genoese, and Ottoman backing.
 After Manuel II refused to pay homage to Sultan Bayezid I in 1394, Constantinople was besieged until the rampaging warlord Timur decisively defeated Bayezid in 1402, with the city perilously close to surrender.

-Manuel II oversaw two decades of peace while the Ottomans convulsed in civil war.
-In 1421, his unsuccessful backing of the claimant Mustafa Çelebi led to a renewed Turkish assault.
+After Ankara, Manuel II gained nearly two decades of relative peace as Ottoman succession struggles and later Anatolian campaigns occupied the sultans.
+In 1421, his unsuccessful backing of the claimant Mustafa Çelebi led to a renewed Ottoman assault.
 Although John VIII reconciled with the Catholic West at the Council of Florence, his empire steadily diminished.
 In 1452, Sultan Mehmed II resolved to capture Constantinople, and laid siege early the following year.
 On 29 May 1453, the city was captured, the last emperor, Constantine XI, died in battle, and the Byzantine Empire ended.